andrewgremlich/snow-edge/README.md

 ## Wanted Features to add
 - Add flare feature to preview areas on map.
 More flares for harder and less for easy.
 - Add visibility to see further than one by one on easy.
 More visibility on easy and less on hard?
 - Reset the dangers on the grid after a certain point of time?
 Only resets on especially hard?
+When a life was lost?
 - No visible map on hard or especially hard difficulty?
 - add rocks for obstacles in the game.
-- lives have been added. be sure to change the map when live is lost an is relocated.